 4. Practice Saying No With Tact

-Know that once you step into a sex party, people might invite you to partake in activities that you might not be comfortable partaking in.
-Or sometimes you’ll be approached by people you’re not particularly attracted to.
+Know that once you step into a sex party, people might invite you to join in activities that you might not be comfortable partaking in.
+Or sometimes you’ll be approached by people who aren't particularly attractive to you.

 If you have a hard time saying no, get some practice with a friend beforehand.
 Say something like,